crazzyghost/alphavantage-java/docs/index.md

             .timeOut(10)
             .build()

-The config object is then used to initialize the instance.
+Use the config object to initialize the api instance.
 You will use this object to set your api key and configure the http client.

 !!! warning
     Using the wrapper without setting a config or a config key will throw an exception.